 L&L's official recommendation is for an electrician to connect the kiln to power.
-You should have already figured out your voltage, phase and maximum amps available (or have the electrician involved) before buying a kiln.
-If you are the electrician then you will need to know what the voltage, phase and total amps are for the unit.
-Also, if it has a powercord or not, and if it does, what the configuration (or NEMA number) the cord's plug head is.
+You should have already figured out your voltage, phase, and maximum amps available (or have the electrician involved) before buying a kiln.
+If you are the electrician then you will need to know what the voltage, phase, and total amps are for the unit.
+Also, if it has a power cord or not, and if it does, what the configuration (or NEMA number) of the cord's plug head is.

-- Voltage and Phase of the kiln needs to match what is available where the kiln will be located.
+- The voltage and Phase of the kiln need to match what is available where the kiln will be located.

-- Length of the run between the breaker and the kiln is critical.
-The shorter the better, except if heat from the kiln can heat the breaker.
+- The length of the run between the breaker and the kiln is critical.
+The shorter the better, except if the heat from the kiln can heat the breaker.
 Typically if the run is more than 40 feet one-way it is best to use the next size up for the wire

-- On larger L&L Kilns, no powercord is included.
+- On larger L&L Kilns, no power cord is included.
 In the world of electricity anything more than 48amps needs to be "hard-wired".
-This is where the electrician brings the proper sized wires from the breaker right to the kiln's control box.
-Typically wires are ran in hard conduit to near the kiln where a switch or some sort of breaker or fuse is, then wires run in flexible conduit to the kiln's control box.
-On the control box, there is a 1 inch "starter hole".
+This is where the electrician brings the proper-sized wires from the breaker right to the kiln's control box.
+Typically wires are run in hard conduit to near the kiln where a switch or some sort of breaker or fuse is, then wires run in flexible conduit to the kiln's control box.
+On the control box, there is a 1-inch "starter hole".
 The electrician uses his "knockout tool" in the starter hole to make the hole the right size to accept the conduit.
 Knockout tools come in all different sizes.
 They are basically a punch and die able to be pressed together by a threaded bolt and nut.
 They are used to make a clean large-sized hole through thin metal.
-Inside the kiln's control box is a power connection block with allen key screw-down connectors for the wires.
+Inside the kiln's control box is a power connection block with Allen key screw-down connectors for the wires.

 - Most L&L Kilns do not use a neutral line.
 This may save you a little money when running wires.
 Some people run the neutral anyway and just cap it off at the kiln end.
 Possibly a different kiln or other appliance might need that electrical service someday, and if they require a neutral- it will already be there ready to use.